A T-bone steak from Capitol Bar and Grill, one of Canberra’s most recommended steakhouses in Canberra? Photo: QT Canberra.

 Hal Croxon had this to say about the Kingston Hotel on Google, “Great steak.
 Fillet mignon was superb.”

-For more dining options you might like our articles on the best gastropubs, the best fine dining, and the best restaurants in Canberra.
-Should you fancy a tipple perhaps the best cocktail bars, the best wine bars, or the best pubs may also be of interest.
+For more dining options, you might like our articles on the best gastropubs, the best fine dining, the best bistros and the best restaurants in Canberra.
+Should you fancy a tipple, our guides to the best cocktail bars, the best wine bars, or the best pubs may also be of interest.

 Your experience with steakhouses in Canberra